-- systems for expenditure recognition and recording. - Review of custodian arrangements and completion of 'review of work by service auditors' in accordance with ISA 402 for the custodian. - Analytical procedures on expenditure streams. - Substantive testing of expenditure. - Evaluation of progress in relation to the 2018/19 National Fraud Initiative.
+- Evaluation of the effectiveness of systems for income recognition and recording. - Review of custodian arrangements and completion of 'review of work by service auditors' in accordance with ISA 402 for the global custodian. - Analytical procedures on income and expenditure streams. - Agree income to third party confirmation. - Substantive testing of expenditure. - Evaluation of progress in relation to the 2018/19 National Fraud Initiative.